Skip to main content

 3. Give it a name like get-users

-Mercury creates a .http file that looks like this:
+Mercury creates a .json file that looks like this:

 Step 3: Configure the Request